infernojs/inferno/packages/inferno-router/README.md

 - NavLink supports passing function to style-attibute

 Features added from react-router@6:
-- Async data fetching before navigation using fetch-attribute
+- Async data fetching before navigation using `loader`-attribute

 NOTE: While we want the basic fetch behaviour is the same as react-router@6, we are currently missing:
 - progress bar support